 What is it?

 But the wealth tax is assessed every year, so this effect compounds.
 Our hypothetical millionaire is now worth a mere $108.8m, assuming that she used all the return from her investments to live a comfortable lifestyle.
-Next year she’ll pay 2% of $58.8m - $117.2k.
+Next year she'll pay 2% of $58.8m - $1.17m.
 And on and on.
 Supposing she lives 60 years more, spending all the growth of her investments, her $110m would become $68.2m.
 After 100 years, it would be $57.9m.
-No matter how long she lives, her wealth will never drop below $50 million due to this wealth tax, a drop of 54%.
+No matter how long she lives, her wealth won't drop below $50 million due to this wealth tax.
 (Google sheet)